Rubab-Syed/vizard/README.md

 # vizard
-This repository has all the content to the implementation of VIZARD.
+This repository has all the content related to the implementation of VIZARD: Improving Visual Data Literacy with Large Language Models.